Collaborative Divorce, Mediation, Litigation

 Divorce can be filled with conflict because emotions override reasonable thinking.
 Most divorces settle.
 The financial and emotional costs of the divorce depend upon the parties’ desire to be fair.

-Helfand & Associates always seeks to amicably settle the case rather than engage in continuous actions.
+Tanya Helfand at Schenck Price always seeks to amicably settle the case rather than engage in continuous actions.
 Whatever the method used, we encourage fairness, truthful and prompt disclosure, careful attention to the children’s needs, and approach the issues with respect for all parties.